jaykhan-dev/jkvp/docs/blog/blockchain/algorand/stoi.md

 I recently came across this **awesome** project.
 Ideas like these are exciting because they are using cutting edge technology like the Algorand Blockchain to help artists be more self-sustaining.
 As far as I'm concerned, this is the way forward.
 The music industry will adjust to this new development.
 Antiquated ways of dishing royalties and rights are starting to feel the heat.
-It makes more sense to share your art directly with your fans because since the beginning of time, the best marketing is P2P.
+It makes more sense to share your art directly with your fans because the best marketing is P2P.

 ## What is it?